 We record revenue from the sale of food, beverages and alcohol as products are sold.
 Initial fees received from a franchisee to establish a new franchise are recognized as income when we have performed our obligations required to assist the franchisee in opening a new franchise restaurant, which is generally upon the opening of such restaurant.
+Fees received for development arrangements are recognized as income upon payment of the fees.
 Continuing royalties, which are a percentage of net sales of franchised restaurants, are accrued as income when earned.
-Proceeds from the sale of gift cards are recorded as deferred revenue and recognized as income when the gift card is redeemed by the holder or the likelihood of redemption, based upon our historical redemption patterns, becomes remote.
+Proceeds from the sale of gift cards are recorded as deferred revenue and recognized as revenue when the gift card is redeemed by the holder.
+Breakage income represents the value associated with the portion of gift cards sold that will most likely never be redeemed.
+Based on our historical gift card redemption patterns and considering our gift cards have no expiration dates or dormancy fees, we can reasonably estimate the amount of gift cards for which redemption is remote and record breakage income based on this estimate.
+We recognize breakage income within Revenues in the consolidated statements of income.
+We update our estimate of our breakage rate periodically and, if necessary, adjust the deferred revenue balance accordingly.